dh-conciani/cerrado-col7/1-general-map/README.md

 # Changelog <br>
 ## 1_stablePixels:
-  * Inclusion of the CAR database (Tocantins state)
+  * Inclusion of CAR's thematic base for the State of Tocantins
-  * Revison in the rules of the São Paulo state
+  * Revision in the filtering rules for the State of São Paulo
-  * Update in the PRODES deforestation database (from 2000 to 2021)
+  * Update of the PRODES deforestation database (2000 to 2021)
-  * Exclusion of PROBIO database as reference for NV
+  * Removal of PROBIO data as a basis for native vegetation